 Rachel Somers Miles (Sound & Vision)

 Eleni Tzialli (Sound & Vision)

 Registration for the symposium is open and is free of charge.

 Stay informed about the programme via this page or follow us on Facebook.

 Please feel free to contact us if you need any further information.

-The Inward Outward symposium is organised by the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) & the Netherlands Institute for Sound & Vision, and is support by the Research Center of Material Culture.
+The Inward Outward symposium is organised by the Royal Netherlands Institute of Southeast Asian and Caribbean Studies and the Netherlands Institute for Sound & Vision, and is support by the Research Center of Material Culture.